 What follows is a summary of how the grants have been made by Team Margot Foundation and how they came about.

 Margot was at Great Ormond Street Hospital for several months and we know how hard life can be when caring for a sick child.
 A 2016 study highlighted the destructive financial impact by reporting that a third of cancer survivors are left in debt due to their treatment, inability to work or other factors and 3% are bankrupted by their illness.

-Over the last few years, these grants have come to be referred to as “Emergency Grants” by the hospitals we work with, because once the patient and family verification process is complete & the recipient’s bank details have been received, the monies are typically received within 24 hours.
+Over the last few years, these grants have come to be referred to as “Emergency Grants” by the hospitals we work with, because the application process is extremely simple and once the patient and family verification is complete & the recipient’s bank details have been received, the £1,000 grant is typically received within 24 hours.

-In 2016, we saw the charity make 35 one-off grants of £1,000 to families caring for child cancer patients.
-At the time, these families were mainly based within the haematology wards at Great Ormond Street Hospital, and Momentum became a trusted referral partner.
+The charity made 30 one-off grants of £1,000 to families caring for child cancer patients, in 2016.
+At the time, these families were mainly based within the haematology wards at Great Ormond Street Hospital, the remainder were allocated with the help of our trusted referral partner, Momentum.

 Bianca Effemey, founder and CEO of Momentum wrote to us at the time: